 Please note: New Child Trust Funds ceased in January 2011.
 The section of this chapter relating to Child Trust Funds applies to children born between 1 September 2002 and 2 January 2011.

-This chapter was updated in December 2020.
+AMENDMENTThis chapter was updated in December 2020.
 Please note the savings limit for Junior ISAs for 2020-2021 is £9000.
-See Section 2, Junior ISAs for Looked After Children.
+See Section 2, Junior Individual Savings Accounts (ISA's) for Looked After Children.

 1. Child Trust Funds